wilmixsolomon7/NJDOLLAR/README.md

 NJDollar   is a  Most  Advanced   Technology   and  it  is    the 4th   Technology   of  Jesus  christ.

 NJDOLLAR is  otherwise   known  as  JAS.
-JAS  is  focused  on  a) JSAUCER interaction  with  mybatics, b) PHYTHON
+JAS  is  the  Another  Section  like  JDollar Section.

 Meaning of  JAS  is  Jesus christ  Advanced  Systems.